cyberphone/saturn/PSD2.md

 The purpose of PSD2 is enabling third parties creating new *financial services* through open APIs to customers' bank accounts.

-Note: Although the currently published PSD2 APIs certainly are not identical, they seem anyway sharing a common "conceptual" model.
+Although the currently published PSD2 APIs certainly are not identical, they seem anyway sharing a common "conceptual" model.

 This document focuses on PSD2 for *payments* which in PSD2 are facilitated through PISPs (Payment Initiation Service Providers).
+It is in this context worth noting that current consumer payment are using specialized "rails" like EMV rather than *banking* interfaces.

 ### Certification and Authentication Requirements
 Since PSD2 APIs provide access to *sensitive data* in arbitrary banks